learn-co-students/rails-sidekiq-readme-v-000/README.md

 gem 'sidekiq'
 ```

 Sidekiq relies on a `Worker` to define and process a *job*.
-Let's add a
+Let's add an
 `app/workers` directory and create our first worker:

 ```ruby